Sam-Spencer/ProgressReporter/README.md

 ## Why?
 There's really not much to it.
 If your project uses Swift and has complex or long-running tasks, try this out. **Maybe you won't have to reinvent the wheel.** I use it in my own projects for networking operations and Core Data migrations as well as complex data tasks... basically anything the user needs to see a progress bar for.

+## But what about `NSProgress`
+`NSProgress` works, and it works well.
+But, it was written in Objective-C for iOS 7 and uses KVO.
+And frankly, while it has some neat tricks (direct integration with Core Data for one), it's way overly complicated for what I need.
+This is simple, to the point, and light.

 ## Installation
 There's only one file.
 You can drag and drop it into your project as use as needed.
 Or if you're feeling fancy / lazy / extravagant you can use Swift Package Manager.